tims-computer-academy/mongodb/phase1.md

 use personal_archive
 ```

-2. Run this command to update the metadata:
+2. Run this command to update the metadata (important: case sensitive!):

 ```bash
 db.fs.files.updateOne(